snusnu/substation/README.md

 Actions can be registered under any given name which allows above layers to invoke any specific action if respective conditions are met.
-For example, an application could map an http route to a specific named `substation` action and pass relevant http params as input data.
+For example, an application could map an http route to a specific named action and pass relevant http params as input data.

 The contract for actions specifies that when invoked, actions can receive arbitrary input data which will be available in `request.input`.